alexcolls/web3-contracts-bundle/contracts/games/ElementalRaiders/Skill/README.md

 - The safeMint function safely mints an ERC721 token for a user if the user has approved the required amount of GFAL tokens.
 - The getOwnersByTokens function returns the address of the token owner for the provided array of token ids.
 - The getMintingPricesByRarity function returns the price for the provided array of rarity ids.

+##License
+This smart contract is released under the MIT License.

+## Solidity Version
+- 0.8.19